surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/751eed2fc28d82c24e883a2d567d5f389919b172/images/New_version5/UD_Visualization_Types&Settings_Image6.png)
   <b><font color = "Black"> Image 6</b>

-- <b>Points :</b> on selecting the checkbox it enables pointers for the data range in line chart.
+- <b>Points :</b> On selecting the checkbox it enables pointers for the data range in line chart.

 - <b>Point style :</b>This will specify how the data points to appear on chart. below are the list of options available.